mpi4py/mpi4py-fft/README.rst

     * `FFTW <http://www.fftw.org>`_

-Note that *mpi4py* requires a working MPI installation, with the compiler wrapper *mpicc* on your search path.
+Note in particular that *mpi4py* requires that you have a working MPI installation, with the compiler wrapper *mpicc*, on your search path.
+The FFTW header and libraries must also be available on the search path, and we will build wrappers for any precision found of the FFTW libraries.

 All of the above dependencies are available and will be downloaded through the conda-forge channel if conda is used for installation.
+However, pip will not help you with MPI or FFTW.

 For IO you need to install either `h5py <https://www.h5py.org>`_ or `netCDF4 <http://unidata.github.io/netcdf4-python/>`_ with support for